 If you prefer not to download and install the new software yourself, we can ship you the new WiFi interface, along with a new memory card pre-loaded with the CoachProxy 3.0 software.
 There is a $15 charge (plus shipping) for this service.
 Just plug the WiFi adapter into a CoachProxy USB port and replace your CoachProxy’s new memory card with the new one. – Request Free WiFi Hardware Upgrade – Purchase CoachProxy 3.x Software Card

-If your CoachProxy is out of warranty (more than a year old), you can purchase the WiFi hardware upgrade directly from Amazon or other retailers for around $10 to $15.
+If your CoachProxy is out of warranty (more than a year old), you can purchase the WiFi hardware upgrade directly from Amazon or other retailers for around $15.

-Purchase from Amazon at https://www.amazon.com/gp/product/B003MTTJOY (be sure “N150-Nano” is selected) or search the web for “Edimax EW-7811Un Nano Wi-Fi USB Adapter”.
+Purchase from Amazon at https://amzn.to/3q6Tes9 (be sure “N150-Nano” is selected) or search the web for “Edimax EW-7811Un Nano Wi-Fi USB Adapter”.
 Just plug the WiFi adapter into a CoachProxy USB port.
+NOTE: Be sure not to purchase the “New V2 version” WiFi adapter, it will not work.

 You will also need to download the CoachProxy 3.0 software from our web site and install it on your CoachProxy’s memory card to complete the upgrade. – Instructions for Installing CoachProxy 3.0 Software

 If you prefer not to download and install the new software yourself, we can ship you a new memory card pre-loaded with the CoachProxy 3.0 software.
 There is a $15 charge (plus shipping) for this service.
-Just plug the WiFi adapter into a CoachProxy USB port and insert the new memory card into CoachProxy. – Purchase CoachProxy 3.x Software Card
+Just plug the WiFi adapter into a CoachProxy USB port and insert the new memory card into CoachProxy.
+This option is no longer available.

 Important: CoachProxy 3.0 IP Address Change